lando-cal/tech-notes/docs/bash.md

 `ping -f & sleep 5 ; kill %1`

-Alternatively, use the timeout command if it's available
+Alternatively, use the timeout command if it's available.
+In macOS this can be installed through `homebrew install coreutils` and accessed with `gtimeout`.

 `timeout 300 cmd`